langevin-usgs/PNW2023/README.md

 # PNW2023

-This repository contains information for a presentation on September 21, 2023, to the PNW Groundwater Modeling Group.
+This repository contains information for a presentation on September 21, 2023, to the PNW Groundwater Modeling Interest Group.

 Squeezing Water from a Rock: Unveiling Recent Groundwater Modeling Advances with MODFLOW 6